contao/docs/docs/manual/guides/filter.en.md

 ### Manipulation of »Data Container Arrays«

 For the next example, we take over the previous implementation via the content elements.
-For the input of the data-attributes, however, we will create a new, additional input field for the content element of type »`Text`« and extend the Contao »[Data Container Array](https://docs.contao.org/dev/reference/dca/)« (DCA) for this purpose.
+For the input of the HTML5 data attributes, however, we will create a new, additional input field for the content element of type »Text« and extend the Contao [Data Container Array](https://docs.contao.org/dev/reference/dca/) (DCA) for this purpose.

 In the developer documentation you can find an [example](https://docs.contao.org/dev/getting-started/dca/) of Contao DCA manipulation.
-The Contao file »[tl_content.php](https://github.com/contao/core-bundle/blob/master/src/Resources/contao/dca/tl_content.php)« and the corresponding database table »`tl_content`« is responsible for the content elements:
+The Contao file »[tl_content.php](https://github.com/contao/core-bundle/blob/master/src/Resources/contao/dca/tl_content.php)« and the corresponding database table `tl_content` is responsible for the content elements:

-If not already there, create a new directory »`contao/dca`« in your Contao root directory with a file »`tl_content.php`«:
+If not already there, create a new directory »contao/dca« in your Contao root directory with a file »tl_content.php«:

 ```php
 // contao/dca/tl_content.php